kasselTrankos/riego-socket/README.md

 Irrigation uses the sigly linked list.

+## deprecated
+Not uising reverse proxy with apache, this was temporal until dns is ok.
+Now only using node server.
 This is the socket server from port 3000 that comunicate directly with arduino and mobile.
 Given apche2(v2.4+) configuration.
 ```